Mary Stanbery Watts: Early life

-Literary Works
+Literary works

 Mary Watts's first published pieces were three short stories for McClure's Magazine: "The Gate of the Seven Hundred Virgins" (May 1907), "The Great North Road" (August 1907) and "The Voodoo-Woman" (December 1907).
 Mrs. Watt's first book The Tenants: An Episode of the Eighties was then published by McClure Publishing Company in March 1908.
 She published another short story for McClure's Magazine in February 1909: "Camilla's Marriage."

 In April 1910, Mary Stanbery Watts's most acclaimed novel, Nathan Burke, an historical novel of the Mexican War, was published by Macmillan Company, which would publish a dozen more novels by Mary Watts.
 Her second novel was The Legacy: The Story of a Woman in May 1911, followed by Van Cleve in September 1913, set in the time of the Spanish-American War.
 Then came The Rise of Jennie Cushing in October 1914.
 This book was made into a silent film by the famous French silent-film director Maurice Tourneur.
 This may have been one of the first novels for which movie rights were sold.

 From 1916 to 1924, Mary S. Watts would publish a novel every year except 1921: The Rudder: A Novel With Several Heroes (March 1916); Three Short Plays.
 (January 1917); The Boardman Family (April 1918); From Father to Son (June 1919); The Noon-Mark (October 1920); The House of Rimmon (February 1922); Luther Nichols (January 1923) and The Fabric of the Loom (October 1924).

-With her final pieces, she made her exit much like she made her entrance——with short stories.
-Her last four published pieces, written for Harper's Magazine, were: "The Toiling Masses" (December 1922); "Points of View" (September 1923); "Nice Neighbors" (December 1923) and "White Men" (February 1926).
+Her last four published pieces, written for Harper's Magazine, were short stories: "The Toiling Masses" (December 1922); "Points of View" (September 1923); "Nice Neighbors" (December 1923) and "White Men" (February 1926).